I have 10 feeding stations in my garden and love to help others set up feeders for the local birds in their area.

 Hummingbird feeders must be kept clean of insects and mold, so a good feeder should come apart easily.
 There shouldn't be any parts with openings too small to get a bottle brush in, or you are in for a terrible time cleaning!
 This is the most important consideration when selecting a feeder.

 Feeders need to be cleaned any time there is evidence of mold.
-In the cool weather, this may be once a week; in the heat of the summer, it may be every day.
-If you are not ready to clean the feeders, it would be best not to set one up, since contamination in the nectar can make hummingbirds sick.
-Boiling or sterilizing the sugar water will not stop contamination, since the hummingbirds bring it in themselves on their tongues.
+In the cool weather, this may be once a week, but it may be every day in the summer heat.
+If you are not ready to clean the feeders, it would be best not to set one up since contamination in the nectar can make hummingbirds sick.
+Boiling or sterilizing the sugar water will not stop contamination since the hummingbirds bring it in themselves on their tongues.

 Hummingbirds will check out anything that is brightly colored—so feeders do not have to be red.
 A favorite old feeder around my house was purple with yellow feeding ports.
 Once the birds have found a feeder, they will return to it.
 If they seem to be having trouble finding it, place bright ribbons or foil on the line holding the feeder (or in the window for a window feeder) to attract their attention.

 Nectar is a mix of one part pure cane sugar to four parts boiling (or otherwise purified) water.
 Experts say that you may use tap water if you drink it yourself.
-There's no need to boil the water if it is drinkable—just add the sugar and make sure it is dissolved completely.
+There's no need to boil the water if it is drinkable—add the sugar and make sure it is dissolved completely.
 Nothing else should be added.
-Never use any sugar substitute, since these lack the carbohydrates the birds need for fuel.
-Never use honey, because it harbors a mold that will kill the hummingbirds.
+Never use any sugar substitute since these lack the carbohydrates the birds need for fuel.
+Never use honey because it harbors a mold that will kill the hummingbirds.

 The hummingbirds get all of the nutrients they need from the insects they eat.
 They only get energy from the nectar, and the 1-to-4 mix is very close to natural flower nectar.